Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 3. Allowing users to back up their data on a remote server, to lower the risk that data is discovered on their mobile device.
 4. Ensuring that organizations can preserve important information even in the event of device seizure or destruction, and can organize it to use for research, advocacy, or accountability processes.

 Tella Web is a great option to collect "reports" from users.
 Reports can include photos, videos, audio recordings, pdf documents and text.
+Organizations can also upload PDFs to each Tella Web project and users can access these resources directly from their Tella vault.

 Setting up Tella Web involves three steps, which are thoroughly discussed in this section:

 * **Install Tella Web**: This step entails installing the Tella Web server and configuring the domain name to ensure its proper functioning.
-* **Set up your project(s) on your server**: In this step, admins decide how to organize themselves to collect data, create “projects”, and set roles and permissions for their users.
+* **Set up your project(s) on your server**: In this step, admins decide how to organize themselves to collect data, create "projects", add "resources" for users to download on their devices and and set roles and permissions for users.
 * **Get people on the ground ready to start submitting reports**: Users install Tella on their Android or iPhone device.
 They then connect to the Tella Web project and start collecting information.

 ## Install the server {#install-the-server}